Home/ Articles/ 3D Printing Guide

 It also has practical benefits, as rough or porous surfaces can negatively impact the print’s strength, durability, and overall functionality.
 In applications where precision is essential, a smooth surface allows for better fitting and tighter tolerances, making it more reliable.

-Furthermore, a smooth surface provides a better feeling for paint or other coatings to adhere to, which can be important for applications where color or finish is essential.
+Furthermore, a smooth surface provides a better surface for paint or other coatings to adhere to, which can be important for applications where color or finish is essential.
+Post-processing techniques such as sanding, polishing, and chemical smoothing are commonly used to enhance the finish of 3D prints.

 Pros